 Currently, an employee who is injured on the job is responsible for visiting a treating doctor and a designated doctor who provide the employee with an impairment rating.
 The impairment rating is submitted to the employee's insurance carrier to indicate the patient's medical needs and required services.
-However, even if both doctors are in agreement that the patient is in need of treatment based on an injury sustained in the workplace, the insurance carrier can still contest the payment of benefits in a district court.
+However, even if both doctors are in agreement that the patient is in need of treatment based on injury sustained in the workplace, the insurance carrier can still contest the payment of benefits in a district court.
 Once the carrier decides to go to court, the injured employee must seek legal representation.
-In some cases the injured employee is unable to find counsel due to lack of availability or limited financial resources.
+In some cases the injured employee is unable to find counsel due to lack of availability or financial resources.
 As a result, the injured employee who prevailed throughout the administrative process may ultimately lose the case to a default judgment in a district court.

-S.B.
-287 authorizes a court, for injured employees who have prevailed in the administrative process, to appoint an attorney to represent the claimant before the court.
-If the injured employee prevails in court, the insurance carrier must pay for reasonable and necessary attorney fees.
-Attorney's fees are to be paid through the subsequent injury fund on any issue on which the insurance carrier prevails.
+As proposed, S.B.
+287 enables injured employees who have prevailed in the administrative process to be represented by court-appointed attorneys.
+If the injured employee's case is found to have merit in court, the carrier must pay for the attorney's fees.
+If the employee loses the case, attorney's fees are covered through the subsequent injury fund.